asoliyarohit/asoliyarohit.github.io/_pages/about.md

 ## This is Rohit

 Learning by day.
 Learning by night too.
-My college prof once said, my life will be a mess.
-It still hurts but I'm trying to turn it around.
+I'm trying to turn things around one small step at a time.

 Connect with me [💼Linkedin](https://www.linkedin.com/in/rohit-singh-asoliya-8a846768/ "Lets talk with a lot of adjectives!")